Homogenization of elasto-plastic evolutions driven by the flow of dislocations: Introduction

 where $e, p \colon \Omega \to \R^{3\times 3}$ are the elastic and plastic distortion fields, respectively.
 This is obtained by linearizing the multiplicative Kr\"{o}ner decomposition $\nabla y = EP$ for the deformation $y(x) := x + u(x)$.

 For the elastic deformation energy we assume the standard form~\cite{ArizaOrtiz05,HanReddy13book,GarroniLeoniPonsiglione10,ContiGarroniOrtiz15,ContiGarroniMassaccesi15}

-where $\Ebb$ is a symmetric fourth-order elasticity tensor and $\abs{A}_\Ebb^2 := A \!:\! (\Ebb A)$ is the associated quadratic form.
+where $\Ebb$ is a symmetric, \fil{positive-definite (on symmetric matrices)} fourth-order elasticity tensor and $\abs{A}_\Ebb^2 := A \!:\! (\Ebb A)$ is the associated quadratic form.
 Clearly, the natural coercivity of this elastic deformation energy functional gives an $\Lrm^2$-bound for the symmetric part of $e$ only.

 The elasticity of the specimen will lead to $u$ being minimized over all candidate displacements.
 Computing the Euler--Lagrange equation and noting that $\curl p$ cannot be cancelled by any \emph{gradient} $\nabla u$, one obtains the following PDE system for the \emph{geometrically-necessary distortion} $\beta$ due to the presence of dislocations: